JuliaLang/julia/doc/src/manual/types.md

 true
 ```

+## UnionAll Types

+We have said that a parametric type like `Ptr` acts as a supertype of all its instances
+(`Ptr{Int64}` etc.).
+How does this work? `Ptr` itself cannot be a normal data type, since without
+knowing the type of the referenced data the type clearly cannot be used for memory operations.
+The answer is that `Ptr` (or other parametric type like `Array`) is a different kind of type called a
+`UnionAll` type.
+Such a type expresses the *iterated union* of types for all values of some variable.

+`UnionAll` types are usually written using the keyword `where`.
+For example `Ptr` could be more
+accurately written as `Ptr{T} where T`, meaning all values whose type is `Ptr{T}` for some value
+of `T`.
+Each `where` introduces a single type variable, so these expressions are nested for types with
+multiple parameters, for example `Array{T,N} where N where T`.

+The type application syntax `A{B,C}` requires `A` to be a `UnionAll` type, and first substitutes `B`
+for the outermost type variable in `A`.
+The result is expected to be another `UnionAll` type, into which `C` is then substituted.
+So `A{B,C}` is equivalent to `A{B}{C}`.
+This explains why it is possible to partially instantiate a type, as in `Array{Float64}`: the first
+parameter value has been fixed, but the second still ranges over all possible values.
+Using explicit `where` syntax, any subset of parameters can be fixed.
+For example, the type of all
+1-dimensional arrays can be written as `Array{T,1} where T`.

+Variables in `where` expressions can be restricted with subtype relations.
+`Array{T} where T<:Integer` refers to all arrays whose element type is some kind of `Integer`.
+Variables can have both lower and upper bounds.
+`Array{T} where Int<:T<:Number` refers to all arrays of `Number`s that are able to contain `Int`s
+(since `T` must be at least as big as `Int`).
+The syntax `where T>:Int` also works to specify only the lower bound of a type variable.

+Since `where` expressions nest, type variable bounds can refer to outer variables.
+For example `Tuple{T,Array{S}} where S<:AbstractArray{T} where T<:Real` refers to 2-tuples whose first
+element is some `Real`, and whose second element is an `Array` of any kind of array whose element type
+contains the type of the first tuple element.

 ## Type Aliases

 Sometimes it is convenient to introduce a new name for an already expressible type.
 For such occasions,